duaasajid/esmart/README.md

 The app uses [rollbar](https://rollbar.com/) for error reporting.
 You'll need to sign up to rollbar and create a project to be able to complete this task.

-Currently we report errors occurring whenever we use the super buggy SDK from our Anti-Cheat Reputation provider.
+Currently we explicitly report errors occurring whenever we use the super buggy SDK from our Anti-Cheat Reputation provider.

 Can you check the [rollbar documentation](https://docs.rollbar.com/docs/ruby#section-getting-started) and find pass more info to the error notification so that we have some context?